Reddit: History

+Early history

-The idea and initial development of Reddit originated with at the time college roommates Steve Huffman and Alexis Ohanian in 2005.
-Huffman and Ohanian attended a lecture by programmer-entrepreneur Paul Graham in Boston, Massachusetts, during their spring break from University of Virginia.
+The idea and initial development of Reddit originated with college roommates Steve Huffman and Alexis Ohanian in 2005, who attended a lecture by programmer-entrepreneur Paul Graham in Boston during their spring break from University of Virginia.
 After speaking with Huffman and Ohanian following the lecture, Graham invited the two to apply to his startup incubator Y Combinator.
 Their initial idea, My Mobile Menu, was unsuccessful, and was intended to allow users to order food by SMS text messaging.
 During a brainstorming session to pitch another startup, the idea was created for what Graham called the "front page of the Internet".
-For this idea, Huffman and Ohanian were accepted in Y Combinator's first class.
+For that idea, Huffman and Ohanian were accepted in Y Combinator's first class.
 Supported by the funding from Y Combinator, Huffman coded the site in Common Lisp and together with Ohanian launched Reddit in June 2005.
-Embarrassed by an empty-looking site, the founders created hundreds of fake users for their posts to make it look more populated, an example of a fake it till you make it strategy.
+Embarrassed by an empty-looking site, the founders created hundreds of fake users for their posts to make it look more populated.

 The team expanded to include Christopher Slowe in November 2005.
 Between November 2005 and January 2006, Reddit merged with Aaron Swartz's company Infogami, and Swartz became an equal owner of the resulting parent company, Not A Bug.
-Ohanian later wrote that instead of labeling Swartz as a co-founder, the correct description is that Swartz's company was acquired by Reddit 6 months after he and Huffman had started.
+Swartz then helped rewrite the software running Reddit using web.py, a web framework he developed.
+The passage from Aaron Swartz's blog post "Rewriting Reddit" reveals that the switch from Lisp to Python, specifically using the web.py framework developed by Swartz, was driven by a desire for simplicity, maintainability, and performance.
+Despite facing skepticism and critique from the Lisp community, the change was justified by the efficiency and clarity Python provided for the project.
+This initiative not only influenced the technical evolution of Reddit but also contributed to the broader web development community by inspiring other frameworks and remaining a significant part of Reddit's history.
+(In 2020, Ohanian claimed that rather than Swartz being a co-founder, the correct description would be that Swartz's company was acquired by Reddit 6 months after he and Huffman had started.)

 Huffman and Ohanian sold Reddit to Condé Nast Publications, owner of Wired, on October 31, 2006, for a reported $10 million to $20 million and the team moved to San Francisco.
 In November 2006, Swartz blogged complaining about the new corporate environment, criticizing its level of productivity.
 In January 2007, Swartz was fired for undisclosed reasons.